chibiboba/JS-120/aaaa Notes/Lesson 5 Notes.md

 - **Spike**: exploratory code
   - Spikes take a high-level view, focusing on the general logic of the program; they don't concern ourselves with details like what it means for the game to be over.

+- Question: are classes not hoised?

+- you shouldn't generally access properties directly unless you have no choice

+- Object.prototype.toString
+  - Since Javascript returns `[object Object]` when passed an object, we can instead
+  - **override** `toString` in classes, which means we can define a `toString` method in class that JavaScript should call on instead.
+  -  Since every object normally inherits from `Object.prototype` either directly or indirectly, every object, by default, has access to this method.

+- **Class constant**: a property that belongs to the class, defined by keyword `static`
+  - The `static` keyword defines a property that belongs to the class
+  - We must qualify the constant name with the class name, e.g., `Square.UNUSED_SQUARE`, even if we reference it from somewhere in the class.

+- DRY up that code (**D**on't **R**epeat **Y**ourself)

+- JavaScript always treats object keys as strings.

+- <u>you shouldn't generally access properties directly unless you have no choice</u>,

+- Be careful about whether you are passing a method or invoking the method!

+- A method should do one thing

+  - ```js
+    // Don't add this to your code!

+    gameOver() {
+      this.theWinner = this.whoWon();
+      return this.theWinner !== undefined || this.boardIsFull();
+    }
+    ```

+  - This method determines whether game is over, and as a side effect, determines who the winner is.

+  - Methods that have both a side effect and a meaningful return value or that try to perform multiple actions are generally not recommended.

+  - It should return a useful value or have a side-effect, not both.